f3mshep/file_sentry/README.md

 First, make sure you have the latest version of Ruby installed.
 FileSentry was developed using Ruby 2.5.0, and might not work with older versions of Ruby.

-If you do not have Ruby installed, follow the instructions on this blog post to install rbenv and Ruby 2.5.0:[Setup Ruby On Rails on Ubuntu 16.04 Xenial Xerus](https://gorails.com/setup/ubuntu/16.04).
+If you do not have Ruby installed, follow the instructions on this blog post to install rbenv and Ruby 2.5.0: [Setup Ruby On Rails on Ubuntu 16.04 Xenial Xerus](https://gorails.com/setup/ubuntu/16.04).

 Only install Ruby and rbenv as specified in the 'Installing Ruby' section.
 Don't forget to run